gateio/gateapi-csharp/docs/SubAccountApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new SubAccountApi(config);
-            var userId = 56;  // long | The user id of the sub-account
+            var userId = 56;  // long | The user id of the sub-account.

             try
             {
-                // Unlock the sub-account
+                // Unlock the sub-account.
                 apiInstance.UnlockSubAccount(userId);
             }
             catch (GateApiException e)